If you can’t convince them, kidnap them.

 The collective addressed the issue of transportation and safety on its website.

 “We are currently in the process of forming the groundwork for our ride and lodging share system, but we intend to work within our personal, professional, and activist communities and networks to find volunteers for this program, always taking into first consideration the safety of clients as well as volunteers,” read a message to those alarmed by the threat of kidnapping.

 Cicada Collective officials assure supporters that infiltrators would not pass their screening process, but some women may still be too afraid to trust anyone offering to shuttle them to their appointments—which are undoubtedly getting tougher to make these days.

 Just six clinics in Texas provide abortions past 16 weeks of pregnancy.
-Additionally, 13 of the state's 36 clinics have been barred from performing any abortions because of an emergency ruling by the U.S. Fifth Circuit Court of Appeals issued Oct.
+Additionally, 13 of the state's 36 clinics have been barred from performing any abortions because of an emergency ruling by the U.S. Court of Appeals for the Fifth Circuit issued Oct.
 31. The court found that doctors who perform abortions should be required to have admitting privileges at a hospital within 30 miles of their clinic, citing improved quality in care.
 Choice advocates have called the requirement a ruse—any emergency room can treat a woman who has complications without the doctor's admitting privileges—to limit the number of available providers.

 With abortion providers closing their doors or canceling appointments, Texas women have been displaced and are being forced to seek the procedure in other states.

 Impoverished women in particular must, in many cases, either rely on volunteer shuttle services or simply hope that abortion providers in Texas are once again permitted to offer the procedure in time to meet their needs.